zamyafoobi/WowClassicGrindBot/README.md

 Should be only concerned about `Friz Quadrata: the "Everything Else" Font` which is the `FRIZQT__.ttf` named file.

-Example - [Robot-Medium](https://fonts.google.com/specimen/Roboto?thickness=5) - Shows big improvement to the `NpcNameFinder` compontent which is responsible to find - friendly, enemy, corpse - names above NPCs head.
+Example - [Robot-Medium](https://fonts.google.com/specimen/Roboto?thickness=5) - Shows big improvement to the `NpcNameFinder` component which is responsible to find - friendly, enemy, corpse - names above NPCs head.

 ## 4.1 Build Requirements